cazitouni/EquiView360/README.md

 Based on [@fuenwang](https://github.com/fuenwang) [Equirec2perspec](https://github.com/fuenwang/Equirec2Perspec)

-This project is a simple python 360° Imageviewer for Equirectangular photography and pictures.
+This project is a simple python 360° Image viewer for Equirectangular photography and pictures.

 There is still a lot of room for improvment performance wise.